openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 : OPTIONAL.
 A String containing a JSON object containing metadata parameters as defined in (#as_metadata_parameters).

 `wallet_nonce`:
 : OPTIONAL.
 A String value used to mitigate replay attacks of the Authorization Request.
 When received, the Verifier MUST use it as the `wallet_nonce` value in the signed authorization request object.
-Value can be a base64url encoded, fresh, cryptographically random number with sufficient entropy.
+Value can be a base64url-encoded, fresh, cryptographically random number with sufficient entropy.

 If the Wallet requires the Verifier to encrypt the Request Object, it SHOULD use the `jwks` or `jwks_uri` parameter within the `wallet_metadata` parameter to pass the public key for the input to the key agreement.
 Other mechanisms to pass the encryption key can be used as well.
 If the Wallet requires an encrypted Authorization Response, it SHOULD specify supported encryption algorithms using the `authorization_encryption_alg_values_supported` and `authorization_encryption_enc_values_supported` parameters.